Link-/pblog/public_speaking.md

 > Apart from his work at GitHub, Bassem is passionate about empowering the next generation of technologists.
 He was a founding member of SE Factory, a software engineering bootcamp that has become Lebanon's leading training program for aspiring software engineers.

 > Bassem is also an active podcaster and content creator who shares his technical and career-related insights on major social media platforms.
-His experience and expertise in software engineering, DevOps, and technology education have positioned him as a respected thought leader and mentor in the industry.

 ### Profile pictures